-- Based on data collected through the midline survey, Section 3 Part A. - Reports of items consumed in the last 7 days will be multiplied by 4 to convert to monthly expenditure; and those consumed in the last 14 days will be multiplied by 2 to convert to monthly expenditure. - We will add Taka amount spent on each item consumed (Q10) as well as convert the amount consumed from own production (Q12) and other sources (Q13 and Q14) into a Taka value using the mean price of the item. - Denominator ("per person") will be calculated using information from FC\2 and FC\3, which give the number of household members present in the last 7 or 14 days, respectively.
+- Based on data collected through the midline survey, Section 3 Part A. - Reports of items consumed in the last 7 days will be multiplied by 4 to convert to monthly expenditure; and those consumed in the last 14 days will be multiplied by 2 to convert to monthly expenditure. - We will add Taka amount spent on each item consumed (Q10) as well as convert the amount consumed from own production (Q12) and other sources (Q13 and Q14) into a Taka value using the mean price of the item. - Denominator ("per person") will be calculated using information from FC\2, which give the number of household members present in the last 7.